 EventSentry can launch any external process and pass command line arguments to the process.
-You decide whether the process will be visible on the desktop or run in the background.
+Processes can either be visible on the desktop or run in the background.

 When this notification is triggered, EventSentry will log an event to the event log indicating whether the process was launched successfully or not.

 Specify the file to be executed in the Filename field.
 You can either specify or select an existing script with the "Browse" button, or select an embedded script with the drop-down menu.
-Embedded scripts are specified with the @ symbol in front of the file, as shown in the screenshot above.
+Embedded scripts are specified with the @ symbol in front of the file.

 Command Line Arguments